 6. Miami University, Oxford, Ohio

-The College of Creative Arts at Miami University (Miami Oh or Miami) houses the College of Creative Arts, home to the Department of Emerging Technology in Business + Design (ETBD)—formerly AIMS.
+The College of Creative Arts at Miami University (Miami Oh or Miami) is home to the Department of Emerging Technology in Business + Design (ETBD)—formerly AIMS.
 The ETBD has a Games + Simulation Program with both BS and Minor pathways.
 The Games + Simulation BS has Concentrations in Game Art, Game Studies, and Game Development.